Optimum starter placement

 Phosphorus fertilizer does not move in the soil, which means that it needs to be placed where a plant will be able to access it.
 Broadcasting the immobile nutrient across the entire field doesn't make sense, because it won't move to the rows where the plants are.

 Phosphorus is responsible for cell division and elongation and is needed early in a plant's life in the highest quantity.
-Considering the lack of movement of the fertilizer and the plant's need for P early in it's life, it makes sense to apply a phosphorus starter with the planter.
+Considering the lack of movement of the fertilizer and the plant's need for P early in its life, it makes sense to apply a phosphorus starter with the planter.
 Seedling roots and early crown roots of some crops will take up phosphorus; thus determining the ideal placement of the fertilizer.
-Feeding the soil in the fall and hoping to get some of the nutrient back for the plants in the spring can be improved upon by moving some of the fall application to a planter applied band.
+Feeding the soil in the fall and hoping to get some of the nutrients back for the plants in the spring can be improved upon by moving some of the fall application to a planter applied band.

 "The large yield responses show the effect of starter fertilizer placement and the horsepower it provides to mitigate early season stress," Ken Ferrie said.
 "The fact we were able to weatherproof this plot by replicating it across the field makes the large yield increases more believable."

 FurrowJet offers a lot of flexibility since your nutrient management plan is as unique as your fields are.
-FurrowJet starts by firming the seed in the trench, and then placing the bands of fertilizer on and near the seed.
-Some growers have elected to run a different product in furrow and in the wings, and others have added micronutrients and only placed the fertilizer with the wings.
+FurrowJet starts by firming the seed in the trench and then placing the bands of fertilizer on and near the seed.
+Some growers have elected to run a different product in the furrow and in the wings, and others have added micronutrients and only placed the fertilizer with the wings.
 The choice is yours, but the answer to each of these questions is FurrowJet.